yonte828/Obsidian/資源リサイクル10%チャレンジ/プレゼンテーション原稿_Machine_X復活提案_Eng.md

 ---
 ## 【Slide 18】Q&A Session
-0:52
+0:30

 Thank you for your attention.

-The two strategies we have proposed today, especially the Machine X Revival Project, can create a significant market impact by combining the strengths of Company A and Company B. We are confident of this.
+The two strategies we have proposed today, especially Machine X Revival Project, can create a significant market impact by combining the strengths of Company A and Company B. We are confident of this.

 That’s all from my side.
 I’d be happy to answer any questions or comments.